+7.5.
 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
-A convenient time and date for bringing the original certificate into the School should be arranged with Miss Hermione Fricker (recruitment@sjsg.org.uk; 020 7348 1777) as soon as the certificate has been received.
-Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post to Miss Hermione Fricker (St James Senior Girls' School, Earsby Street, London, W14 8SH) or email (recruitment@sjsg.org.uk) within two weeks of the original disclosure certificate being received.
-Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work/on the first working day.
+A convenient time and date for bringing the certificate into the School so should be arranged with the School's Personnel Manager as soon as it has been received.
+Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
+Certified copies must be sent to the Personnel Manager.
+Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work.
 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.

-4.3.4 Starting work pending receipt of the DBS disclosure
+Starting work pending receipt of the DBS disclosure certificate

-If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
-This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision has been put in place.
+7.6.
+If there is a delay in receiving a DBS disclosure, the Head Mistress (teaching staff) and Bursar (support staff) have the discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once a risk assessment has been carried out and appropriate safeguards have been put in place.

-4.3.5 Applicants with periods of overseas residence
+Applicants with periods of overseas residence

+7.7.
 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
-The School will take into account the "DBS unusual addresses guide" in such circumstances.
+The School will take into account the 'DBS unusual addresses guide' in such circumstances.

-The School takes into account the guidance issued by the NSPCC when deciding whether to request overseas information from applicants, which recommends that such information should be sought on those who have lived overseas for periods of three months or more in the last five years.
+The School takes into account the guidance previously issued by the NSPCC when deciding whether to request overseas information from applicants, which recommends that such information should be sought on those who have lived overseas for periods of three months or more in the last five years.
 However, the School recognises that Education (Independent School Standards) Regulations 2014 do not specify that a minimum period of overseas residence is required.
 The School therefore assesses each applicant's situation on its individual facts.

-Where applicants are asked to provide further overseas information, this will include a criminal records check from the relevant jurisdiction(s), a certificate of good conduct (as appropriate) and/or reference from any employment held.
+- 7.8.
+Where applicants are asked to provide further overseas information, this will include a criminal records check from the relevant jurisdiction(s) or a certificate of good conduct (as appropriate) and/or references from any employment held. - 7.9.
 Work can only commence once sufficient overseas information has been received and only if the School has considered that information and confirmed that the applicant is suitable to commence work at the School.

-4.4 Prohibition from teaching check
+8. Prohibition from teaching check

+- 8.1.
 The School is required to check whether staff who carry out 'teaching work' are prohibited from doing so.
-The School uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency.

-In addition the School asks all applicants for roles which involve 'teaching work' (and their referees) to declare in the application form whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK.
+The School uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition, order issued by a professional conduct panel on behalf of the Teaching Regulation Agency. - 8.2.
+In addition the School asks all applicants for roles which involve 'teaching work' to declare in the application form whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency, or other equivalent body in the UK.